How to Make Homemade Flea Dip

-You can make an inexpensive flea dip at home by steeping fresh rosemary in water.
+You can make an inexpensive dip at home by steeping fresh rosemary in water.
 Rosemary's scent repels fleas and other insects to keep them from jumping on your dog and hitching a ride inside to infest your house.

 Rosemary Flea Dip